celerity/celerity-runtime/docs/tutorial.md

 Lastly, there are two more things of note for the call to `parallel_for`: The first is the **kernel name**.
-Just like in SYCL, each kernel function in Celerity has to have a unique name in the form of a template type parameter.
+Just like in SYCL, each kernel function in Celerity may have a unique name in the form of a template type parameter.
 Here we chose `MyEdgeDetectionKernel`, but this can be anything you like.

+> Kernel names used to be mandatory in SYCL 1.2.1 but have since become optional.

 Finally, the first two parameters to the `parallel_for` function tell Celerity how many individual GPU threads (or work items) we want to execute.
 In our case we want to execute one thread for each pixel of our image, except